matrix-org/synapse/docs/saml_mapping_providers.md

 * `__init__(self, parsed_config)`
    - Arguments:
-     - `config` - A configuration object that is the return value of the `parse_config` method.
+     - `parsed_config` - A configuration object that is the return value of the `parse_config` method.
 You should set any configuration options needed by the module here.
 * `saml_response_to_user_attributes(self, saml_response, failures)`
     - Arguments:
       - `saml_response` - A `saml2.response.AuthnResponse` object to extract user